Single Variable Descriptive Analytics and Data Manipulation

 We can also visualize each of these percentages, say, in a barplot by using the sns.barplot() function and the following inputs:

-• .index of the neighborhood_percentages pandas series that was created (ie. the neighborhood names) and the
+• .index of the neighborhood_percentages pandas series that was created (ie. the neighborhoods) and the

 • values of the neighborhood_percentages pandas series that was created (ie. the percentage of each observation that belongs to each neighborhood)